ecocuzzo4/ecocuzzo4.github.io/README.md

 * 🌍  I'm based in Boston
 * 🧠  I'm learning SQL
 * 🤝  I'm open to collaborating on interesting projects related to pets, caretaking, women's sports, baseball, and education.
-*  ⚡   Big musical goer and women's soccer fan
+*  ⚡   Big musical goer and a huge women's soccer fan

 Some examples of my work: